Slovenian Navy

-The Slovenian Navy, officially the 430th Naval Division is not a separate service, but an integral part of the Slovenian Armed Forces.
+The Slovenian Navy, officially the 430th Naval Division (also 430th Naval Section) is not a separate service, but an integral part of the Slovenian Armed Forces.
+It is one of the smallest navies in Europe.
+As of 2024, the Slovenian Navy has 130 servicemen and two sizeable surface vessels, Ankaran and Triglav.

 History

 The Slovenian navy was created after independence in 1991, as the Territorial Defense Forces of Slovenia had not been equipped with any maritime assets.
 No significant action of the Ten-Day War occurred at sea.
 In 1991, a small diving detachment was formed in Ankaran, equipped with sport-diving equipment because of the UN arms embargo against the former Yugoslav republics.

 The 430th Naval Division was officially created in 1993.
 After the embargo was lifted in 1996, Slovenia purchased a single Israeli-built IAI-Ramta Super Dvora Mk2-class patrol boat, which was named Ankaran after the coastal town.
 In 2008, the Ministry of Defense announced that Slovenia would procure one Russian Project 10412 patrol boat, offered in payment of a multimillion-dollar debt owed to Slovenia.
 The vessel was subsequently named Triglav, after the mountain and national symbol.
 Specially equipped for Slovenian needs, it is optimized for a patrol role and lacks the anti-ship missiles of the version in service with the Russian Navy, instead mounting two rigid-hulled inflatable boats.
 In June and August 2015 both ships underwent overhaul in Trieste shipyard.

+In 2024, the Slovenian navy introduced a new vessel, small patrol boat Č-91 into service.
+The 10-metre boat is used, among other roles, as a diver support vessel.

+In 2024 it was announced that Triglav will undergo a major update to extend its service life and capabilities.